Canon EOS R10 advanced manual

 - When the AF point selection is automatic, the camera first uses the center AF point to focus.
 During autofocusing, if the subject moves away from the center AF point, focus tracking continues as long as the subject is covered by another AF point.

-Large Zone AF: Horizontal: Uses auto selection AF in a horizontal Large Zone AF frame to cover a larger area than Zone AF, which makes focusing easier than with 1-point AF/AF point expansion and also effective for moving subjects.
-Generally focuses on the nearest subject.
-Note the camera attempts to focus on faces of any people in the Zone AF frame.
+- Whole area AF: Uses auto selection AF in a whole-area AF frame to cover a larger area than Flexible Zone AF, which makes focusing easier than with 1-point AF/Expand AF area/Flexible Zone AF and effective for moving subjects.
+A variety of other conditions such as faces, vehicles, subject motion, and subject distance are used to determine focusing areas.

 Subject to detect

 You can choose between People, animals or Vehicles or none (the camera will attempt to auto detect the subject).

 Enable or disable continuous AF where the camera constantly tries to acquire focus, even without pressing the shutter.
 Turn this Off.

 With this function enabled, the camera focuses on the subject continuously during movie recording.

 Touch & Drag AF basically means that you can drag the desired autofocus point to anywhere on the screen.
 This is much faster than any other method to do this.